tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The authenticator request is a structured message that can be exported from either party of a TLS connection.
 It can be transmitted to the other party of the TLS connection at the application layer.
-The application layer protocol used to send the authenticator SHOULD use TLS as its underlying transport.
+The application layer protocol used to send the authenticator SHOULD use TLS as its underlying transport to keep the certificate confidential.

 An authenticator request message can be constructed by either the client or the server.
 This authenticator uses the CertificateRequest message structure